-As an expression of yogic values and as an offering of reconciliation on behalf of the yoga community to the indigenous community past, present and future, we encourage yoga associations, teachers and students to incorporate a formal ‘acknowledgement of country’ at the beginning of yoga classes and practice.
+As an expression of yogic values and as an offering of respect (Adriyate and Satkaroti) on behalf of the yoga community to the Aboriginal community and elders past, present and future and the land on which we live and practice, we encourage yoga associations, teachers and students to incorporate a formal ‘acknowledgement of country’ at the beginning of yoga classes and practice.

 How to include an ‘acknowledgement of country’ will depend on the structure of your yoga class.
 One suggestion is to find a space soon after your welcome to the class where you lead the acknowledgement.
 If you intend to chant the sanskrit version, perhaps in call and response, you could introduce it using the first part of the English version below.
 This provides you the opportunity to identify the particular owners and custodians of the land on which you are practicing e.g. Wurundjeri people of the Kulin nation.

 To find the indigenous peoples and nations for your area, please see:

 “We begin by acknowledging the traditional owners and custodians of the land on which we meet today, the _________________________ [ e.g. the Wurundjeri people of the Kulin nation ].
 We pay our respects to their Elders both past and present.”

 Sanskrit (Translation & transliteration by Dr Andrew Kelly)

 bhuvāḥ paraṃparān maulān • abhijñāyādhikārinaḥ |

 pālakāṃś cābhivādyaiva • deśasyāsya cirantanān ||

 “Acknowledging the successive and original owners of the land

 and saluting the long-term protectors of this country,